THE WILLOW COLLECTIVE

 After we receive a referral, we follow these steps:

-1. Identify an appropriate provider for the client.
-If none are available, we contact the referrer to discuss next steps.
+2. Identify an appropriate provider/program for the client.
+If none are available, we contact the client and/or referrer to discuss next steps.